kudobuilder/kudo/keps/0009-operator-toolkit.md

         delete: true
 ```

-While subsequent sections go into deeper detail, the top level keys of the operator are:
+While subsequent sections go into deeper detail, the top level keys of the framework are:

-- **version**: String defining the version of a given operator
+- **version**: String defining the version of a given framework
 - **tasks**: A map of tasks that can be run.
-These are the atomic runnable unit of a KUDO operator, and are made up of a series of YAML manifests.
+These are the atomic runnable unit of a KUDO framework, and are made up of a series of YAML manifests.
 These are defined more in detail in [Tasks](#tasks).
 - **plans**: A map of plans that can be run.
-These are the core partitioning unit of a KUDO operator.
-A plan is intended to run a single "operations task" for an operator, such as backup, restore, deployment, or update.
+These are the core partitioning unit of a KUDO framework.
+A plan is intended to run a single "operations task" for an framework, such as backup, restore, deployment, or update.
 This is defined in detail in [Plans](#plans)

 This file undergoes a Go template pass on Instance instantiation before being parsed.
 This is described more in detail in [Extensions and Bases](#extensions-and-bases)

 #### params.yaml

-The `params.yaml` file is a struct that defines parameters for operator.
+The `params.yaml` file is a struct that defines parameters for framework.
 This can articulate descriptions, defaults, and triggers etc., In the MySQL example, this looks like:

 ```yaml
 backupFile: